GluuFederation/docs-ce-prod/3.1.4/source/upgrade/index.md

 ### Pre-requisites

-- Before upgrading, make sure to [back up](../operation/backup.md) the Gluu container or LDAP LDIF.
+- Before upgrading, make sure to [back up](../operation/backup.md) the Gluu container or LDAP LDIF
-- Upgrades should always be thoroughly scoped and tested in a development environment.
+- Upgrades should always be thoroughly scoped and tested in a development environment
 - Set the authentication method to `auth_ldap_server`and disable all custom scripts, including Cache Refresh, to ensure you aren't locked out of your server after upgrading

 ## Upgrade from 3.1.x to 3.1.4